Blendify/blender-manual/blender_docs/manual/addons/mesh/edit_mesh_tools.rst

 The Icons in the closed panel headers contain some new/different selection tools and Edit Mode vertex/edge/face selection modes for quick access to some tools, before opening the sub panels.

-In the UI there's a variety of tools in each category, most tools have a small box to the right to provide some usage information to help users understand each tools basic requirements.
+In the UI there's a variety of tools in each category, most tools have a tooltip to provide some usage information to help users understand each tools basic requirements.
 'Most significant hotkeys is in edit mode double :kbd:`RMB`-click brings up the Vertex/Edge/Face menus depending on vertex/edge/face selection mode.